mangled/Poodle/scripts/README.md

 Refresh Crawled Content
 -----------------------

 I have also written a script which checks the integrity of the Solr content, by checking stored URL's and deleting indexed items whose URL is "bad".
-This script should be run regularly, but less often than the indexers.
+This script should be run regularly, but far less often than the indexers.

 The script is called `purge.rb` and can be found in `./Poodle/script/lib`.
 Again it has built in help, if you type (in the `./Poodle/script/lib` folder) `purge.rb -h` or `ruby purge.rb -h` you should see something along the lines of: